 A previous article discussed the importance of balancing your work and life.
 As any parent of a newborn baby can tell you, though, newborn babies tip that scale in their favor and with good reason.
 They require that attention to survive in an environment that is new to them.

 The Question is: How does a new parent juggle the demands of their new child with the demands of a new internship?

 Both you and your newborn are experiencing new environments.
-It is important to note that you can visit your medical doctor if either you or your baby has difficulty in coping with your new lives together.
-Remember to keep your doctor appointments, to take the time to rest, and to enlist the help of your social support network.
-Most importantly, remember to take a step back and enjoy the time that you have with your newborn.
+It is important to note that you can visit your medical doctor if either you or your baby has difficulty coping with your new lives together.
+Remember to keep your doctor appointments, to take the time to rest and to enlist the help of your social support network.
+Most importantly, remember to take a step back, and enjoy the time that you have with your newborn.